bahrus/plus-equals/README.md

 "plus-equals", or "p-e" for short, is one of the components that make up the p-et-alia framework of web components.

-The component allows for incrementing the host (or other "upSearched" components).
-The syntax for updating the host is shown below
+The component allows for incrementing a property of the host, or other "upSearched" components.
+The syntax for updating the host is shown below.

 ## Example 1: